Explore History in the Real World

 Show your audience what you see with Booksnake.
 Use AirPlay to mirror your iPhone or iPad to a nearby TV or projector.
 Share your iPhone or iPad screen during a video call.
 Use screenshots or screen recordings to save what you see and share it later.

-Booksnake makes it easy to present your favorite sources.
+Booksnake makes it easy to share sources with an audience.
 Guide students through a birds-eye-view map.
 Bring an archival manuscript into a conference presentation.
-Lead a tour of historical photographs.
+Lead a gallery tour of historical photographs.
+Use Booksnake with a classroom projector to let every student see the scale and detail of materials they’d otherwise only glimpse on a screen.
 Or share what you see with Booksnake on social media.

 FAQs